chris-king1/resume/docs/skills-activities.md

 * Framemaker
 * Gimp
 * Inkscape
-* oXygen XML Editor
+* oXygen XML Editor (expert)
 * Powerpoint
 * MkDocs
 * Mural
 * RoboHelp
 * [WalkMe]("WalkMe is a Digital Adoption Platform (DAP) that adds a layer of software on top of an application.
 This added layer can help guide users through key tasks and provides contextual information as they navigate the UI.
-Similar products: Pendo, Whatfix, Appcues.")
+I was certified as a WalkMe Builder in 2021 through the official certification program.
+Similar products to WalkMe: Pendo, Whatfix, Appcues.")
 (Builder certified)
 * Shopify
 * Wix
 * Word